Can You Stain Over Wood Burning? Here’s The Truth!

 After applying wood stain correctly on wood burning art, let the stain coat dry and cure for 24 – 48 hours.

-Make sure not to apply another coat of stain before the previous coat dry completely which can form never drying splotchy surface.
+Make sure not to apply another coat of stain before the previous coat dries completely which can form never never-drying splotchy surface.

-A single coat of stain is more than enough to color up your wood burning project with good protection.
+A single coat of stain is more than enough to color up your burnt wood project with good protection.
 Or go for 2 coats of stain maximum.

 Wipe the excess stain with a lint-free tack cloth after staining for efficient drying and to avoid getting blotches and streaks.